Ruby Murray: Personal life

 In 1957, while working in Blackpool, Murray met Bernie Burgess, a member of a successful television and recording vocal quartet, the Four Jones Boys.
-Shortly afterwards she left Northern Ireland to marry him and live with him in Northampton.
+Shortly afterwards she left Northern Ireland to marry him and live in Northampton.
 Burgess, contrary to press reports, did not become her manager, but rather his role was that of a supporting husband.
 The couple included a song-and-dance segment in Murray's act during the 1960s.

 Murray struggled with alcoholism for most of her life and this contributed to the breakdown of her marriage in 1974.
 The divorce was finalised in 1976 and Murray moved to Torquay to live with an old friend, Ray Lamar, a former stage dancer and theatre impresario, who was 18 years her senior.
 They married in 1991 and spent the evening with a small party of friends and family at an Italian restaurant in Babbacombe.

 Murray had two children from her marriage to Burgess, Julie (b.
 1960) and Tim (b.
 1965).
 Tim died unexpectedly from a heart condition in July 2020, aged 55.

-Although her days as a major star were long over, Murray continued performing until close to the end of her life.
-Spending her last couple of years in Asprey's Nursing Home, she often delighted her carers with a song, and was visited by her friend Max Bygraves.
+Although her days as a major star were long over, Murray continued performing until close to the end of her life, spending her last couple of years in Asprey's Nursing Home.
 She died of liver cancer on 17 December 1996, aged 61.

-Ray Lamar died on 3 August 2005 from complications of pneumonia, aged 87.
+Lamar died on 3 August 2005 aged 87.
+Burgess died on 19 July 2024 aged 95.